Vancouver misses MLS playoffs with 2-0 loss to Minnesota

 Dayne St. Clair stopped six shots to earn a clean sheet for Minnesota United.
 Thomas Hasal had three saves for the Whitecaps.

+“I knew they'd turn up, I just wanted to make sure we did,” Minnesota coach Adrian Health said about the fans.

-The Whitecaps were 0-5-3 in their final eight road matches and on Sunday they never really threatened to force Minnesota to change its game plan.
+The Whitecaps were 0-5-3 in their final eight road matches and on Sunday they never really threatened to force Minnesota to change its game plan even though they had the ball 51 per cent of the time.

 More AP MLS: https://apnews.com/hub/major-league-soccer and https://twitter.com/AP_Sports